-One of the things about touring Israel is that you get to see a lot in a small amount of space.
-Because Israel is located on the land bridge between Europe, Asia and Africa and extends from the Mediterranean Sea to the Jordan River in the Great African Rift Valley and from the Red Sea to mountains in the north it has a diversity of climates and habitats.
+One of the things about taking a tour of Israel is that you get to see a lot in a small amount of space.
+Because Israel is located on the land bridge that connects Europe, Asia and Africa it has some of the best features of each.
+Although it only extends from the Mediterranean Sea to the Jordan River in the Great African Rift Valley and from the Red Sea to mountains in the north it has a diversity of climates and habitats.
 These unique conditions are the main cause for the rich diversity of Israeli flora, more than 2500 species (compared to 1500 in the British Isles for example which is 10 times the size).

 The Sea Squill (Urginea maritima, חצב מצוי) is a perennial of the lily family with a large poisonous bulb.
 The squill is one of ten species of plants called geophytes which bloom before the rains in Israel, in the driest part of the year and are a harbinger of winter.
 You’ll probably find the tall spikes of squill flowering by mid September.
 I saw some in Jerusalem while running along the tayelet, at the Museum HaTeva (Nature museum) and while hiking in the cliffs above Qumran.